sdss/datamodel/docs/sphinx/intro.rst

     datamodel_generate -f mangaRss -p MANGA_SPECTRO_REDUX/{drpver}/{plate}/stack/manga-{plate}-{ifu}-{wave}RSS.fits.gz -k plate=8485 ifu=1901 drpver=v2_4_3 wave=LOG -r DR15

 As inputs, we pass in the name of the file species, the symbolic path to the file, the list of example keyword-value pairs, and the release we're interested in.
-See :ref:`usage-dmgen` for a full list of command-line arguments.
+See the :ref:`datamodel generate cli <usage-dmgen>` for a full list of command-line arguments.

-:program:`datamodel-generate` command
-:ref:`datamodel-generate`

 After we run the command, a stub YAML datamodel file will be created.
 The code will also attempt to write